nhsconnect/digital-referrals/pages/getstarted/getstarted_get_connected.md

 - To register your Fully Qualified Domain Name (FQDN) with the NHS DNS team
 - The Identity Agent Client software

 More detailed guidance of the connection process can be found [here](https://digital.nhs.uk/services/path-to-live-environments/development-environment).
-In all correspondence with NHS Digital please make it clear you are trying to connect to the **e-RS APIs in the development environment (DEV1)**.

 ## Development URLs
 Once connected you can access the following [NHS e-Referral Service (e-RS) URLs](https://digital.nhs.uk/services/path-to-live-environments/development-environment#development-nhs-e-referral-service-e-rs-urls) for development and testing.

 ## Further assistance
-For further assistance with the connection process please contact [platforms.supportdesk@nhs.net](mailto:platforms.supportdesk@nhs.net).
+For further assistance with the connection process please contact [itoc.supportdesk@nhs.net](mailto:itoc.supportdesk@nhs.net).
 Alternatively, for assistance relating specifically to the e-RS APIs and their functionality please contact [nhserspartners@nhs.net](mailto:nhserspartners@nhs.net).